SQ-UI/ng-sq-ui/README.md

 - Follow us on [twitter](https://twitter.com/sq_ui_kit) to get latest updates.
 - Or simply send an email to contact[at]sq-ui.xyz.
 - Sponsor with [DevToken](https://devtoken.rocks/package/@sq-ui/ng-sq-ui)
+- Tip us with BAT from brave awards or download [brave](https://brave.com/ngs747)

 ## Contribution